Frank Parr (musician): Cricket

 Parr played first-class cricket for Lancashire as a wicketkeeper and a lower-order batsman, in his career of 49 matches spanning from 1951 to 1954.
-Herbert Strudwick said that he was "the most promising keeper I've seen in years", and in 1952 he was tipped to play for England.
+Bert Strudwick said that he was "the most promising keeper I've seen in years", and in 1952 he was tipped to play for England.
 At the end of the following season, he was almost selected for that winter's tour of the West Indies.

 His Lancashire teammate Brian Statham described him as "an arty, untidy type who looked what he was, a spare-time musician".
 Lancashire's captain, Nigel Howard, had been prepared to overlook Parr's scruffiness and laid-back approach, but in 1954 Cyril Washbrook took over the captaincy.
 A stricter disciplinarian than Howard, Washbrook insisted on tidier dress and better behaviour from his side, and dropped Parr after only five matches.
 Worcestershire offered Parr a job, but withdrew after Washbrook wrote to warn them against employing him, saying that he could be "a grave social risk".
 That marked the end of his cricket career.
 Parr himself said: "I thought it was the end of the world.
 It's probably why I took up serious drinking."
 In his book Owning Up, George Melly, who performed with him in the Mick Mulligan Band, wrote that Parr's fellow band members never learned the reason for his quarrel with Washbrook, but that "after a month or two in his company we realised it must have been inevitable".
 He also wrote that Parr "was an extreme social rebel" who "concealed a formidable and well-read intelligence behind a stylised oafishness".